gilday/dark-mode-sync-plugin/README.md

     defaults read -g AppleInterfaceStyle

-When the plugin detects that macOS is using Dark Mode, it sets the IDEA theme to "Darcula".
-When the plugin detects that macOS is not using Dark Mode, it sets the IDEA theme to "IntelliJ".
+When the plugin detects that macOS is using Dark Mode, it sets the IDEA theme to the selected theme.
+When the plugin detects that macOS is not using Dark Mode, it sets the IDEA theme to the corresponding theme.

 ## How Does It Work on Windows?

 The plugin polls the Windows Dark Mode configuration by executing the following command and interpreting its output.

-    HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize\AppsUseLightTheme
+    reg query HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize\AppsUseLightTheme

-When the plugin detects that macOS is using Dark Mode, it sets the IDEA theme to "Darcula".
-When the plugin detects that macOS is not using Dark Mode, it sets the IDEA theme to "IntelliJ".
+When the plugin detects that Windows is using Dark Mode, it sets the IDEA theme to the selected theme.
+When the plugin detects that macOS is not using Dark Mode, it sets the IDEA theme to corresponding theme.